-A growing body of rigorous independent research shows that Teach For America corps members and alumni are as effective in promoting student academic achievement as other teachers in the same schools, and sometimes more effective among certain age groups and subjects.
+A growing body of rigorous independent research shows that Teach For America corps members and alumni are as effective in promoting student academic achievement as other comparably experienced teachers in the same schools.
+Research also shows corps members are sometimes more effective among certain age groups and subjects.

 In addition to studying the development and impact of newer initiatives around special education, early childhood education, and STEM (science, technology, engineering, and math), Teach For America’s Research Partnerships team engages with researchers and evaluators to interrogate the following assertions:

 Teach For America is a continuously improving organization.

 Teach For America provides a lens on the importance of selectivity.